inejge/cargo-single/README.md

 ```

 List the dependencies as comments at the top of the file.
 Each dependency line
-must start with the string `"// "` from the leftmost column, and continue in the
+must start with the string `// ` from the leftmost column, and continue in the
 format used in the `[dependencies]` section of `Cargo.toml`.
 End the list of
 dependencies with a blank line.

+You can set the version of your program by including a pseudo-dependency named
+__self__ in the list.
+The format of that dependency line is rigid: from the start
+of the line, `// self = `, followed by the version string in double quotes,
+followed by a newline without any intervening characters.

 To build and execute the program, run: